What is the importance of capitalization rate?

 The capitalization rate is determined by taking the net operating income of a property and then dividing it with the current market value of the asset.

-The capitalization rate is a classic way to determine the risks that are involved while purchasing real estate, but one should always keep in mind several other factors contributing to the final say for a particular property.
+The capitalizations rate is a classic way to determine the risks that are involved while purchasing real estate, but one should always keep in mind several other factors contributing to the final say for a particular property.